Nehaadobe/E-commerce-App/README.md

+# E-Commerce Women's Product Page

-The objective of this application is to develop an e-commerce product listing page where products can be filter based on the sizes of apparel.
+The objective of this application is to develop an e-commerce product page where products can be filter based on user selection from sizes dropdown.

 ## Getting Started

 **Prerequisites**
 ```
-Following software’s are required to run the application:

 - Node Js
 - NPM
 - git